-With respect to the supplementary information accompanying the financial statements, on which we were engaged to report in relation to the financial statements as a whole, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period or the reasons for such changes, and the information is appropriate and complete in relation to our audit of the financial statements.
-We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.
-We have issued our report thereon dated
+With respect to the schedule of expenditures of federal and state awards (SEFSA) accompanying the financial statements, on which we were engaged to report in relation to the financial statements as a whole, we made certain inquiries of management and evaluated the form, content, and methods of preparing the SEFSA to determine that the SEFSA complies with the requirements of the Wisconsin Public School District Audit Manual, the method of preparing it has not changed from the prior period or the reasons for such changes, and the SEFSA is appropriate and complete in relation to our audit of the financial statements.
+We compared and reconciled the SEFSA to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.
+We have issued our report thereon dated August 26, 2021.